 - In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter and sugar on medium-high speed until fluffy and pale in color, about 3 minutes.
 On low speed add eggs one at a time mixing until just combined.
 Add in the sour cream and vanilla extract and mix on low until incorporated.
 Add flour in 3 additions, alternating with the chocolate mixture in 2 additions.
 Scrape down the sides of the bowl needed and give the batter a final stir by hand with a rubber spatula.

 - Divide the batter into the prepared cupcakes pans, filling about 2/3 full.
 Gently even out the batter but tapping gently on the counter and bake until a toothpick inserted in the centers comes out with a few moist crumbs attached, about 12 to 15 minutes, rotating pans halfway through baking.
 Let cupcakes cool in their pan for 10 minutes on a cooling rack, then invert on cooling rack to cool completely.

 - Fit a piping tip #808 in a piping bag.
 Fill bag with frosting.
-Pipe swirls on each cupcake.
+Pipe dollops on each cupcake.
 Carefully place ghost face pieces on each cupcake, using a toothpick or wooden coffee stir to press and adhere to the frosting.
 Serve immediately.